galadril/Xam.Plugin.SimpleAppIntro/README.md

 You can now create new simple sliders and add them to a SimpleAppIntro page

 ```
-var welcomePage = new SimpleAppIntro();
+ var welcomePage = new SimpleAppIntro(new List<Slide>() {

-// Add some simple slides
-welcomePage.AddSlide("Welcome", "This is a sample app showing off the new App Intro", "cup_icon.png");
+            new Slide("Welcome", "This is a sample app showing off the new App Intro", "world.json",
+            null, "#FFFFFF", "#FFFFFF",
+            FontAttributes.Bold, FontAttributes.Italic, 24, 16),

-welcomePage.AddSlide("Slides", "You can add slides and have a clean app intro", "cup_icon.png");
+            new Slide("Slides", "You can add slides and have a clean app intro", "twitter_heart.json",
+            null, "#FFFFFF", "#FFFFFF",
+            FontAttributes.Bold, FontAttributes.Italic, 24, 16),

-welcomePage.AddSlide("Other", "Tell your user what they can do with your app", "cup_icon.png");
+            new Slide("Other", "Tell your user what they can do with your app", "send_message_done.json",
+            null, "#FFFFFF", "#FFFFFF",
+            FontAttributes.Bold, FontAttributes.Italic, 24, 16),
+      });

 MainPage.Navigation.PushModalAsync(welcomePage);
 ```